LRGI-tech/celesta-bi-pbi-xmla-proxy/README.md

 ## Required Headers

-- `x-pbi-tenant-id`: Azure tenant ID
+- `x-pbi-tenant-id`: The Azure tenant ID, can be found in the Azure portal under Microsoft Entra Id > Overview > Tenant ID
-- `x-pbi-client-id`: Azure AD application client ID
+- `x-pbi-client-id`: The client ID of the Azure AD app, can be found/created in the Azure portal under App registrations > bi-ci-powerbi-xmla-client > Overview > Application (client) ID
-- `x-pbi-client-secret`: Azure AD application client secret
+- `x-pbi-client-secret`: The client secret of the Azure AD app, can be found/created in the Azure portal under App registrations > bi-ci-powerbi-xmla-client > Certificates & secrets
-- `x-pbi-xmla-endpoint`: Power BI workspace XMLA endpoint URL
+- `x-pbi-xmla-endpoint`: The XMLA endpoint URL, can be found in the PowerBI portal under Workspace settings > License info > Connection link
-- `x-pbi-dataset-name`: Name of the semantic model to query
+- `x-pbi-dataset-name`: The name of the semantic model to send the query against

 ## Request Body